/images/resources/code-examples/code-examples-kotlin.jpg

 Conclusion

 Integrating the jose4j library is an easy way to implement OAuth security in Java or Kotlin APIs.
-Once done you have full access to the access token's scopes and claims, so that your API can secure access to its data.
+Once done you have full access to the access token's scopes and claims, so that your API can apply business rules, to secure access to its data.